-Solar photovoltaics (PV) is one of the fastest growing energy technologies during the past decade.
+Solar photovoltaics (PV) is one of the fastest-growing energy technologies during the past decade.
 The use of solar PV as an alternative in generating electricity is due to these advantages: the wide range of scalability, the simplicity of its infrastructure, compatibility with household use, universal presence, practicality for buildings but also as a standalone system.

 Following the higher demand and rapid development of this technology, the price of solar PV plunged significantly between 1970 and 2015.
 As indicated in Figure 2, solar PV price fell 99% since 1976 and 80% since 2008 (BNEF, 2015).
-Recently, in May 2018, the average price for polysilicon was 0.295 USD/watt, for high efficiency poly was 0.344 USD/watt, for mono was 0.368 USD/watt and for thin film was 0.315 USD/watt (PVinsight, 2018).
+Recently, in May 2018, the average price for polysilicon was 0.295 USD/watt, for high-efficiency poly was 0.344 USD/watt, for mono was 0.368 USD/watt and for thin-film was 0.315 USD/watt (PVinsight, 2018).
 With the expected lower price in upcoming years, solar PV will be implemented in many power systems around the world.

 2. Battery Storage

-In terms of application, lithium-ion battery is the most-used type of battery, representing 97% of all energy storage capacity in 2016 (GTM Research and ESA’s U.S Energy Storage Monitor 2016 Year in Review).
+In terms of application, the lithium-ion battery is the most-used type of battery, representing 97% of all energy storage capacity in 2016 (GTM Research and ESA’s U.S Energy Storage Monitor 2016 Year in Review).
 The global success of battery industrialisation and commercialisation are indicated in its development and decrease of price.

 For the last five years, the price of lithium-ion battery has been decreasing exponentially.
-Today, the price is less than USD 300/kWh, compare to USD 1000/kWh in 2010.
+Today, the price is less than USD 300/kWh, compared to USD 1000/kWh in 2010.
 The trend is expected to reach USD 100/kWh by 2030.

 3. Electric Vehicles

 Many studies projected the exponential growth of EV.
-According to IEA’s Global EV Outlook, the technology will grow to 120 million units in 2030, under Paris Declaration’s scenario.
+According to IEA’s Global EV Outlook, the technology will grow to 120 million units in 2030, under the Paris Declaration’s scenario.

 Indeed, the three technologies mentioned above are the most disruptive for the energy sector, and will significantly change the global—including ASEAN–energy system in the near future.
-ASEAN shall be prepared to adapt with these technologies.
+ASEAN shall be prepared to adapt to these technologies.
 These will benefit ASEAN in many ways, including to achieve their regional aspirational target on renewable energy and energy efficiency as stated in their ASEAN Plan of Action for Energy Cooperation (APAEC) 2016-2025.
-Moreover, the ASEAN Member States will also benefits from those technologies in reaching their Paris Agreement targets and energy-related national targets.
+Moreover, the ASEAN Member States will also benefit from those technologies in reaching their Paris Agreement targets and energy-related national targets.
 Since the APAEC 2016-2025 Phase II: 2020-2025 will soon be prepared, ASEAN is suggested to focus on these disruptive technologies for their five-year plan.